vlookok/DevOpsNUSProj/README.md

 9. Send a Telegram notificaiton of complete of deployment to Google Cloud Run

 Steps:
-a.
-Change the existing backend program using Azure MySQL server to SQLite & Test the backend program
+1. Change the existing backend program using Azure MySQL server to SQLite & Test the backend program
-b.
-Creating a new Telegram Bot (using /newbot command) to get a token & manually send a message to your bot to activate
+2. Creating a new Telegram Bot (using /newbot command) to get a token & manually send a message to your bot to activate
-c.
-Talk to @jsondumpbot to get your chat ID
+3. Talk to @jsondumpbot to get your chat ID
-d.
-Setup GitHub secrets for the token and chat ID
+4. Setup GitHub secrets for the token and chat ID
-e.
-Implement the Github Action Telegram Notify with the token and chat ID to send notification
+5. Implement the Github Action Telegram Notify with the token and chat ID to send notification
-f.
-Enable Google Cloud Build API
+6. Enable Google Cloud Build API
-g.
-Add a new Google service account with role: Cloud Build Service Account, Cloud Build Editor, Service Account User, Cloud Run Admin, Viewer
+7. Add a new Google service account with role: Cloud Build Service Account, Cloud Build Editor, Service Account User, Cloud Run Admin, Viewer
-h.
-Generate a key.json with the credential
+8. Generate a key.json with the credential
-i.
-Setup Github secrets environment - GCP_PROJECT, GCP_APPLICATION, GCP_EMAIL, GCP_CREDENTIALS
+9. Setup Github secrets environment - GCP_PROJECT, GCP_APPLICATION, GCP_EMAIL, GCP_CREDENTIALS
-j.
-Create Github Actrion Workflow
+10. Create Github Actrion Workflow